Code-Institute-Submissions/first_edition/DEPLOYMENT.md

 * EMAIL_HOST_PASS

 To get the stripe Public and Secret key, sign into stripe and in your dashboard you'll find them under get test API keys.
-You need to create a webhook endpoint to get the WH_SECRET so go to the developers menu on the left hand side of the stripe dashboard, click add endpoint in the top right, give it the url of your heroku app (you can find it ____ ) , and append "/checkout/wh" (in the case of my website), select recieve all events and then add endpoint.
+You need to create a webhook endpoint to get the WH_SECRET so go to the developers menu on the left hand side of the stripe dashboard, click add endpoint in the top right, give it the url of your heroku app (you can find it ____ ) , and append "/checkout/wh" (in the case of my website), select receive all events and then add endpoint.
 The signing secret is now hidden behind a button, put this value into the heroku config vars.
 Email Host pass comes from your email app you created with gmail, enter the 16 digit password as its value.

 9. Make sure in settings.py that all of your config variables here match the ones in settings.py.
 I also recommend sending a test webhook to the new endpoint to see if its functional.